SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Postconditions: Users can customize their own profile.
 - Estimated efforts: medium
 > Other Use Cases will be added when discussed properly
->

 ### 3. Nonfunctional requirements

 #### 3.1 Usability
 It is very important to provide the users a smooth and user-friendly experience.
-Thus, it is crucial during the entire development process, to think of simplifiying user interactions.
+Thus, it is crucial during the entire development process, to think of simplifying user interactions.
 Schemas: n.A.

 #### 3.2 Security
-In order to establish a secure website and protect the users against unlawful use of their personal data, a plan for the authentification and authorization process is necessary.
+In order to establish a secure website and protect the users against unlawful use of their personal data, a plan for the authentication and authorization process is necessary.
 Hereby, we have to design a secure authentication system and define authorization rules through e.g. user roles.
 Schema: n.A.